cloud-gov/cg-site/content/apps/troubleshooting.md

 ### Application start up time

-By default, applications must start with 60 seconds.
+By default, applications must start within 60 seconds.
 This timeout can be extended to a maximum of 180 second via the `-t` command line switch or `timeout:` manifest key.

 Avoid placing long-running or multi-step tasks in the application start command.
 Consider using worker apps as part of a multi-application manifest instead.